 Working to ensure that all people have healthy and satisfying lives is central to the philosophy of the Department of Social Work.
 We understand health as encompassing full physical, mental and social well-being and know that empowerment and a high quality of life can be accomplished even in the context of disability, illness or trauma.

 Social workers impact many aspects of society, including individuals, families, groups, organizations, communities and the policies that guide and influence them.
 Strengths and power exist within all communities.
 Harnessing these strengths to promote health, well-being, resiliency, organizational inclusion, and policies for equity and justice is fundamental to helping people overcome obstacles and build the future they want.

 Binghamton University social work students:

-- will become critically conscious, reflective and autonomous thinkers and practitioners;
+- will become reflective, autonomous, and critical thinkers and practitioners;

-- develop social work practice and intervention skills informed by ecological systems, developmental, trauma recovery, cognitive, behavioral and relational theories.
+- develop social work practice and intervention skills informed by ecological systems, developmental, strengths, empowerment, trauma recovery, cognitive, behavioral and relational theories and perspectives